aubreyrees/lite-boolean-formulae/README.rst

 **lite_boolean_formulae.Tautology**

-A constant that is boolean_formula object that represents a logical tautology.
+A constant that is a boolean_formula object that represents a logical tautology.

 **lite_boolean_formulae.Contradiction**

-A constant that is boolean_formula object that represents a logical. condtriction.
+A constant that is a boolean_formula object that represents a logical condtriction.

 Utility Methods